Reduction of the graph isomorphism problem to equality checking of $n$-variables polynomials and the algorithms that use the reduction: Conclusions

 \section{Conclusions}

-In our work, we assign modified characteristic polynomials for graphs and reduce the graph isomorphism problem to the following one.
-It is required to find out, is there such an enumeration of the graphs vertices that the modified characteristic polynomials of the graphs are equal.
-The modified characteristic polynomial of a graph on $n$ vertices is a polynomial of $n$ variables.
-We prove that two graphs are isomorphic if and only if there is exists an enumeration of the graphs vertices such that the polynomials of the graphs are equal.
-We present algorithms for the graph isomorphism problem that use the reduñtion.
+We modify characteristic polynomial of a graph on $n$ vertices considering characteristic polynomial of a graph as polynomial of $n$ variables.
+Assigning the modified characteristic polynomials for graphs, we reduce the graph isomorphism problem to the problem of the polynomials isomorphism checking.
+It is required to find out, is there such a numbering of the second polynomial's variables that the modified characteristic polynomials of the graphs are equal.
+We consider such numbering as an isomorphism of the polynomials.
+We prove that two graphs are isomorphic if and only if the graphs' polynomials are isomorphic.
+We present algorithms for the graph isomorphism problem that use the reduction.

+Since, for a graph on $n$ vertices, the graph polynomial has $2^n$ coefficients, its value at some point cannot be evaluated directly for large enough $n$.
 We prove the propositions that justify the numerical realization of the presented algorithms for the graph isomorphism problem.
-We show that we may check the equality of the polynomials in predefined points without direct evaluation of the polynomials values in these points.
-We prove that, for the graphs on $n$ vertices, it is required $O(n^4)$ elementary machine operations and it is requred machine numbers with mantissa's length $O(n^2)$ to check the equality of the polynomials values numerically.
+We show that we may check the equality of the polynomials at some points without direct evaluation of the polynomials values at these points.
+We prove that, for the graphs on $n$ vertices, it is required $O(n^4)$ elementary machine operations and it is required machine numbers with mantissa length $O(n^2)$ to check the equality of the polynomials values numerically.

+For the worst, it needs an exponential from $n$ time to solve instance of the graph isomorphism problem using the presented approach, but in practice, it is efficient even for well known compuationally hard instances of the graph isomorphism problem.